mvescovo/advanced_programming_techniquest_2015/assignment1/readme.txt

  of course I've made an error and missed it.

- I've tried a few different sizes of boards with different configurations and they seems to display and behave correctly.
+ I've tried a few different sizes of boards with different configurations and they seem to display and behave correctly.

  There's an assumption that the game won't be started with a board that doesn't have any moves; in that case it will never end unless the user quits.
 It only checks if the game had ended after the player makes a move.

- It's also assumed we aren't checking for absurd input like a bunch of characters and then a cntrl-d at the end.
-If a cntrl-d is entered it needs to be at the start.
+ It's also assumed we aren't checking for absurd input like a bunch of characters and then a ctrl-d at the end.
+If a ctrl-d is entered it needs to be at the start.
 Otherwise all other options of user input seem to behave correctly with no extra prompts or halts.

  In my design of modules I like the idea of encapsulation and information hiding and also low coupling.
 So for this reason I only include constants, enums, structs, and function prototypes in the header file if I want them to be public to other modules.
 Otherwise they are included in the .c files.
+I've later realised that maybe this can be achieved with the static keyboard in the  header file so I may do this differently in the next assignment.
+However the idea of putting these things in the .c files was not something I invented, it was on a list of recommendations from a University in the US but I can't find the reference as I was going to include it here.

+ I've tried to use the Linux Kernel coding style, but I only decided on this after I'd already finished the assignment so I haven't implemented it fully - particularly with regard to naming.
+I've got a lot of camelCase in there.
+I find camelCase easy to type but nevertheless I'll try to stick to a convention.
+Unless there's a requirement to use another style I'll stick with this one for  now when writing C code.
+My comments are also not inline with this style where they seem to prefer not having comments inside the functions.
+I've also probably commented too much but I felt for the assignment more was better than  less.
+Then there's the typedefs.
+I haven't removed the ones I created.

+ I'm really just experimenting when it comes to style so I'm hoping none of this is worth any marks deduction as long as what I've got is consistent.

  Thanks,
  Michael.